-So you’re all ready to purchase your first scale model train but have 0 idea what all these scales and gauges are that people keep talking about?
+So you’re all ready to purchase your first scale model train but have no idea what all these model train scales and gauges are that people keep talking about?

 Well, it’s pretty simple once you understand the lingo!